evison/Sentires/README.md

 For exmple, in the customer reviews of the mobile phone product domain, some example triplets include "picture|clear|positive", "battery life|short|negative", "quality|high|positive", or "noise|high|negative".
 For the triplet "quality|high|positive", it means when the opinion word "high" is used to describe the feature word "quality," the feature-opinion pair presents a positive sentiment.

-The task is challenging since in many cases the sentiment is context-aware, e.g., for the same opinion word "high," when used to describe the feature word "quality" (i.e., quality|high), it presents a positive sentiment, however, when used to describe the feature word "noise" (i.e., noise|high), it instead presents a negative sentiment.
+The task is challenging since in many cases the sentiment is context-aware, e.g., for the same opinion word "high," when it is used to describe the feature word "quality" (i.e., quality|high), it presents a positive sentiment, however, when it is used to describe the feature word "noise" (i.e., noise|high), it instead presents a negative sentiment.

 The package further contains a module that is capable of matching the triplets contained in a sentence or a paragraph.
 Some techniques of this toolkit are presented in papers [1,5].
 Extracting feature-opinion pairs and their sentiments from text corpora is very helpful to many tasks, e.g., they help to develop explainable recommendatioin models [1,2,3,4,7,8], analyze customer and/or public opinions [5], and build conversational AI systems [6].

-The executable jar balls are provided in two versions, one for processing English texts, and the other for Chinese texts.
+The executable jar balls are provided in two versions, one for processing [English](https://github.com/evison/Sentires/tree/main/English) texts, and the other for  processing [Chinese](https://github.com/evison/Sentires/tree/main/Chinese) texts.

 ## Instruction